noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

 It is very similar to Alertmanager's [route](https://prometheus.io/docs/alerting/latest/configuration/#route).
 But has only four instructions: `routes`, `matchers`, `channel`, `chain`.

-Matchers work like Alertmanager's but use Python regex instead.
+Matchers use Python regular expressions instead of Alertmanager's syntax.

 **route example**